This page describes how to store your logs in a Cloud Logging bucket in a designated region.

 To complete the steps in this guide, you need to know the following:

-What project do you want to store the logs in?
-In this example, we use a project called logs-test-project.
+In which Google Cloud project do you want to store the logs?
+In this guide, we use a Cloud project called logs-test-project.

-What is the name and location of the logs bucket you want store the logs in?
-In this example, the bucket name is region-1-logs-bucket and the location is europe-west1.
+What is the name and location of the log bucket in which you want to store the logs?
+In this guide, the bucket name is region-1-logs-bucket, and the location is europe-west1.

 - Which logs do you want to include?
-In this example, we include all logs routed
+In this guide, we include all logs routed

 Create the log bucket

-Logs buckets store the logs that are routed from other projects, folders, or organizations.
-For more information, see Logs buckets.
+Log buckets store the logs that are routed from other Google Cloud projects, folders, or organizations.
+For more information, see Manage log buckets.

-To create the bucket in the project that you want to store logs in, complete the following steps:
+To create the bucket in the Cloud project that you want to store logs in, complete the following steps:

-Open the Google Cloud Console in the project you're using to store the logs.
+Open the Google Cloud console in the Cloud project you're using to store the logs.

 In a terminal, run the following command to create a bucket, replacing the parts in bold with your own information: